First Break EarthDoc Learning Geoscience

 Artificial Intelligence

 The EAGE Artificial Intelligence (A.I.)
-Community is the network of members interested in sharing knowledge and developing skills among geoscientists and engineers exploring A.I. and machine learning solutions, as well as data scientists working on techniques that can be applied to the fields of geoscience and engineers.
+Community is the network of members interested in sharing knowledge and developing skills among geoscientists and engineers exploring A.I. and machine learning solutions, as well as data scientists working on techniques that can be applied to the fields of geoscience and engineering.

 This Community is open to members at all stages of their career.

-Join in LinkedIn
+Join in Linkedin

 Activities